Tina-otoge/blog/_posts/2018-07-26-why-C-is-good-for-beginners.markdown

 I kinda like computers.
 I also like computer science.
 So I decided to study it.
 I'm actually a student at [EPITECH](http://epitech.eu), where they teach you C as your first language.
-During the first year (Called Tek1), you do only C And during the Tek2, you still do a lot of C, but also some C++.
+During the first year (called Tek1), you do only C And during the Tek2, you still do a lot of C, but also some C++.

 The C language is not nice to you.
 It's not forgiving.
 He will not take you by